 To all musicians; procedures like music mastering, audio mixing and song publishing sound very interesting.
 Have you all ever realized about there are some terms that are related to music and without them, it is not possible to publish even one single song?
 Each of the mastering engineer having good knowledge about the terms like Metadata embedding, UPC/EAN codes, QC and ISRC codes.
 They are very important when you are dealing with sound engineering.
-Without these codes embedded on CD (DDP master) you won’t get your royalties.
+Without ISRC codes embedded on CD (DDP master) you won’t get your royalties.

 ISRC Coding Overview

-ISRC coding is the process of providing the music tracks a unique identity code, this helps in detecting the piracy and also facilitate radio-play loyalties.
+ISRC codes embedding is the process of providing the music tracks a unique identity code, this helps in detecting the piracy and also facilitate radio-play loyalties.
 The PPL or the Phonographic Performance Limited administers this ISRC code in the United Kingdom.
 ISRC or the International Standard Recording Code is the internationally recognized system that helps in identifying recorded musical tracks and music videos.
 A musician or artist looking for online mixing and mastering services should request for the ISRC code at the time of becoming the PPL recording member.
 This code is given to you as the rights holder for identifying the tracks within the short period.

 By adding the ISRC code to each of the audio track or videos, you will be registered to the PPL Repertoire Database.
 This will ensure that you are getting the right payments on time.